joelparkerhenderson/issues/README.md

 Our issue template uses:

+  * Chief Complaint (CC): summarize the problem as reported by the affected person.

-  * Participants a.k.a.
-Px: who is involved, such as users, employees, partners, specific people, etc.
+  * Participants (Px): who is involved, such as users, employees, partners, specific people, etc.

-  * Symptoms a.k.a.
-Sx: what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.
+  * Symptoms (Sx): what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

-  * History a.k.a.
-Hx: relevant background information, such as prior similar issues, or reports, or references, etc.
+  * History (Hx): relevant background information, such as prior similar issues, or reports, or references, etc.

-  * Diagnosis a.k.a.
-Dx: what is going wrong under the surface, such as the root causes, or cascading causes, etc.
+  * Diagnosis (Dx): what is going wrong under the surface, such as the root causes, or cascading causes, etc.

-  * Fracture a.k.a.
-Fx: what's broken, such as a failed part, or crashed application, or stuck process, etc.
+  * Fracture (Fx): what's broken, such as a failed part, or crashed application, or stuck process, etc.

-  * Treatment a.k.a.
-Tx: what we're doing to make it better, such as action items, to do lists, mitigations, etc.
+  * Treatment (Tx): what we're doing to make it better, such as action items, to do lists, mitigations, etc.

 Our issue template is this file: [TEMPLATE.md](TEMPLATE.md)